 - Wearing suitable footwear - and a helmet when cycling.

 - Taking it easy.
 If forest activities are new to you, start gradually to avoid accidents or getting lost.

 - Being kind and patient.
 This is a new experience for all of us.
 Together we will make this work.

 All car parks, most rights of way and way marked trails are open

-Timber harvesting is continuing in the valley and will run through until Spring 2021.
+Timber harvesting is continuing in the valley and will run through until Summer 2021.
 This will involve the temporary diversion of some paths and tracks and closure of some areas of the valley to public access.

-We have started harvesting work at Crag, south of Bleach Green Rights of way and the diagonal track through Crag are currently closed, see crag harvesting visitor information around the site and at Bleach Green car park.
+We are making good progress on harvesting the larch at Crag, however the diagonal track through Crag continues to be closed, see Cag harvesting visitor information around the site and at Bleach Green car park.
 The diagonal path will reopen once we have cleared the path of harvesting debris which we hope to do by the end of October..

 For more information visit our Forest page.